Wattpad: Effects on writers

-According to a study, online writing communities like Wattpad help young writers learn and grow their craft from constructive feedback and criticism.
+According to a study, online writing communities like Wattpad help young writers learn and grow their craft through constructive feedback and criticism.
 Composed of students and their experiences on online writing platforms, the study aims to show how constructive criticism affects their writing process.
 Most participants prefer serious feedback over subtle critiquing, based on the results.

-Wattpad as well as similar online writing communities help young authors build and construct their self perception as writers, as well as establishes an audience and interact with readers.
+Wattpad, as well as similar online writing communities, help young authors build and construct their self-perception as writers, as well as establish an audience and interact with readers.
 It acts as a gateway into the publishing realm and offers hands-on experience with digital writing.
 This type of experience helps writers develop personal authorship.

-Wattpad offers unique features that other writing platforms do not, such as the interactive margin commenting.
-Registered readers can add comments and feedback by individual lines and paragraphs as they are reading rather than after the chapter or story is finished.
-These comment sections are available to be viewed by all readers (guests and non-guests alike, so far as of 2021).
-Registered users can also use them for reacting to the chapter, offering feedback, or just for personal input, allowing readers to see what others are thinking and writers to see how readers are responding.
-If a guest attempts to view replies to a comment, or wishes to give feedback themselves, they will be prompted to create an account or log in to do so.
+Claudia Tan, author of Perfect Addiction, described Wattpad as “a training ground to hone my writing skills.”